BayushiShogo/pdsnd_github/README.md

 ### Description
 It allow to get reporting from 3 diferent cities on use of the Bycicle share there.
+Whit options to choose city/month/day and print raw data or not previous applying the filters

 ### Files used
 bikeshare.py